Summary for Decision-Makers

 • Best Practice: Maintain a software bill of materials (SBOM), regularly update dependencies, and scan for known vulnerabilities.

 By proactively addressing these challenges, businesses can significantly reduce the risk of breaches, protect customer trust, and comply with industry regulations.
-At Titan, every web application development project follows ISO 27001:2022 standards, includes secure coding practices, and undergoes rigorous penetration testing before launch.
+Our web application delivery practices are supported by ISO 27001:2022-aligned information security controls and secure development practices.
+Security activities, including vulnerability assessment and penetration testing, are planned according to each project’s scope, risk profile, and requirements.

 How to Choose the Right Web Application Development Partner